Skip to main content

 Move beyond fear.

-One day when I was in my thirties, I fretted during lunch with a wise, older friend.
+One day, when I was in my thirties, I fretted with a wise, older friend during lunch.
 He said, “Ben, you are a strong man.
 Can’t you handle whatever life serves up?”
 The question rocked me.
 An instant flash of consciousness (an “Aha!” moment) changed me forever.
 I understood that I could indeed handle whatever life presented.
 Fear has never owned me since.
 If it can happen to me, it can happen to you.
 Our unevolved ego keeps us fearful.
 We are stronger than we imagine, and our hearts are brave.

 Tell fear merchants—no more!